Universal fact: Small people come with a lot of crap.

 Wherever you go,the small people go, and therefore their crap.

-But going on holiday?
+But packing for a family holiday?
 You need a week off just to pack the crap.

 Remember when you used to fill a whole suitcase with your own stuff?
 All the clothes that you bought especially for your holiday, and justifying the fact they cost nearly as much as your holiday because you will wear them loads (you won’t).